Mitsunee/fgo-timers/docs/data/events.md

     items: # optional Array of IDs of related Items
 ```

+Note: For Leyline Stones please use item ID `94054401`.
+This makes sure an ID that is known on NA is used.
+There is no benefit for using the correct ID as items are merely displayed and not linked to.

 ### Schedules

 Most commonly used for Event Story release timelocks or Hunting Quest schedules.